How Recruitment Process Outsourcing (RPO) Makes Hiring Easy

 Once you get your message to the right people, you will start to see suitable candidates arrive in your inbox.
 After that, it’s a matter of choosing the right one.

 Identification and evaluation

-Some candidates are clearly unsuitable right from the start.
+Some candidates are clearly unsuitable for the actual job right from the start.
 But do you have the resources to perform a thorough pre-screening on everyone who applies?

-Recruitment Process Outsourcing consultants will help you sift through your applicants and find the most promising talent.
+Recruitment Process Outsourcing consultants will help you sift through your applicants and find top talent.
 This process might include steps such as:

 - Screening: Your RPO consultant will use phone and email screening sessions to learn more about the candidate’s availability.

 - Pre-interviews: The consultant can perform an initial interview to learn more about the client’s background and expectations.